mundschenk-at/wp-typography/readme.txt

 FAQs are maintained on the [wp-Typography website](https://code.mundschenk.at/wp-typography/frequently-asked-questions/).

-Three questions come up so frequently, we will republish their answers here:
+Two questions come up so frequently, we will republish their answers here:

 = Will this plu­gin slow my page load­ing times? =